anbran223/DoggyMaths2/README.md

 ## DoggyMaths2
 An App Inventor 2 extension created using Rush.

-DoggyMaths 1.0 & 2.0 is available through Releases Better Check It Out.
+DoggyMaths 1.0 & 2.0 is available through Releases Better Check It Out

-UPDATE: It's Now Published <a href="https://github.com/anbran223/DoggyMaths2/releases/tag/1.0.2">Doggy Maths 1.0 V2</a>
+UPDATE: The 2.0 Version is now with the 1.0 Version, I Will Not Release The AIX File Yet Only The Source Code for Today.